 Switching gears, what drew you to CVI?

 The whole idea of the brain fascinates me.
 When I was studying to become a TVI, they never talked about the brain.
 It just blows my mind, we didn’t think about how the eye and brain worked together for “vision.”
 I also think it is tremendously exciting that we might make a child’s vision work a little bit better.
-That’s a real possibility that interventions build visual recognition.
+That’s a real possibility once we support visual attention and give that child the best opportunities to build visual understanding.

 What’s your hope for the future as it relates to CVI?

-My hope is we really change children’s visual recognition.
-Anecdotally, I can tell you every child with CVI that I have served has made some improvements in their vision.
+My hope is we really change children’s visual recognition as much as possible.
+Anecdotally, I can tell you every child with CVI that I have served has made some improvements in their vision due to improved access.
 The recovery can be different for each child.
 I want professionals in the field to understand the possibility of visual improvement.
 I want visual considerations implemented throughout the child’s day in conjunction with compensatory skills for this improved visual access.
 My hope is everybody embraces building an understanding of CVI so every kid has the possibility of improvement in vision.